-The Cloud Property Graph (CloudPG) is a further tool, developed within the first year of the MEDINA project and improved and extended in the second year.
+The Cloud Property Graph (CloudPG) is a further tool, developed within the first year of the MEDINA project and improved and extended until M30.
 It combines static source code analysis with cloud infrastructure analysis.
-To that end, a library for static code analysis, the cpg, has been extended with analysis logic for cloud workloads.
-The implementation of this tool is being developed in an open-source repository on GitHub.
+To that end, a library for static code analysis, the cpg35, has been extended with analysis logic for cloud workloads.
+The implementation of this tool is developed in an open-source repository on GitHub36.